How to Cite Books in Chicago Style

 So here comes the big question – how to cite a book in Chicago style?

-In our guide you will find two examples — one for bibliography section and the other for footnotes.
+In our guide you will find two examples — one for the bibliography section and the other for footnotes.

 The general format is like this: